 Next, a message appears asking you to select a default spectrometer configuration file.
+A file open dialog box then appears.
+You must choose the default spectrometer configuration file.
 Navigate to the OOIBase32 directory and choose the file with .spec as the extension.
-The .spec extension is preceded by the serial number of your spectrometer (USB2E111.spec is an example of a spectrometer configuration filename).
+The .spec extension is preceded by the serial number of your spectrometer (l2J613.spec is an example of a spectrometer configuration filename).